 Second Marriage Finances – Do You Want Your Money to Be Left to Your Children?

-A prenuptial agreement is the best tool to prevent your Estate from unintentionally ending up in the hands of someone else’s children, while also setting the financial parameters of your marital relationship.
+A well-written prenuptial agreement and Will plus careful attention to your beneficiary designations is a solid method to prevent your Estate from unintentionally ending up in the hands of someone else’s children, while also setting the financial parameters of your marital relationship.

-In the event Mom does not want to leave Bob without anything, Mom and Bob can explore options that express loyalty and respect for her late husband and their children, as well as for Bob’s well-being after she dies.
+In the event Mom does not want to leave Bob without anything, Mom and Bob can explore options that express loyalty and respect for both her children and Bob.
 For example, Mom may wish to grant Bob a life estate in her home, so long as he pays upkeep and taxes.
 Or, she may want to fund a testamentary trust from which Bob can obtain income and support after her death.
-Depending on Mom’s wishes and the situation, this can be accomplished in a prenuptial agreement, a Will or by Deed.

 Second Marriage – Mom’s Remains: